P-S-Harinithin/P-S-Harinithin/README.md

 ### 📈 Investment Research Agent

-AI-based stock assistant that helps fetch details about **stocks, crypto, and forex**.
+An AI-based stock assistant that helps fetch details about **stocks, crypto, and forex**.

 `Python` `AI` `Financial Research`